laforge49/JActor2/README.md

 1. Blade B is created in the constructor of A.
 2. The startResponse is created.
-2. The startResponse is assigned to the Start request and the Start request is added to the inbox of blade A's reactor.
+2. The startResponse is sent with the Start operation to the inbox of blade A's reactor.
-3. Blade A's reactor evaluates the Start request.
-The Start request creates the Add1 request.
+3. Blade A's reactor evaluates the Start operation.
+The Start operation creates the Add1 operation.
-4. The  Start request is added to the inbox of Blade B's reactor.
+4. The  Add1 operation is send to the inbox of Blade B's reactor.
-5. Blade B's reactor evaluates the Add1 request.
-The Add1 request adds 1 to blade B's count.
+5. Blade B's reactor evaluates the Add1 operation.
+The Add1 operation adds 1 to blade B's count.
-6. The Add1 request is assigned a result value of null and is passed back to blade A's reactor.
+6. The Add1 operation is assigned a result of null and is passed back to blade A's reactor.
 7. The startResponse callback is evaluated by blade A's reactor.
 The callback prints "added 1".
-8. The Start request is assigned a result value of null and is passed back to the reactor which originated the Start request.
+8. The Start operation assigns a result of null which is passed back to the reactor that invoked the Start operation.

 ![Image](images/send.jpg)

 Exception Handling
 -----

-When an exception is raised and uncaught while processing a request, the natural thing to do is to pass that exception back to the originating request.
-It would be nice to use try/catch to intercept that exception in the originating request, but that is simply not possible.
+When an exception is raised and uncaught while processing an operation, the natural thing to do is to pass that exception back to the context that invoked the operation.
+It would be nice to use try/catch to intercept that exception in the originating operation, but that is simply not possible.
 So we use an [ExceptionHandler](http://www.agilewiki.org/docs/api/org/agilewiki/jactor2/core/requests/ExceptionHandler.html) instead.